AzugBe/azugbe.github.io/_pages/inclusiveness-diversity-accessibility.md

 ### Speaker Diversity

-We put a lot of effort in curating the content we present at our user group events and conferences of the conference.
+We put a lot of effort in curating the content we present at our user group events and conferences.
 Even though Microsoft Azure-related sessions are somewhat of a niche, we make additional research efforts to find relevant speakers from underrepresented groups.

 ### Gender-inclusive language